List of Star Wars creatures: Hssiss

 Hssiss, or dark side dragons are large, dark gray, reptilian creatures that originated on Stenness.
 They were corrupted by the planet's dark side aura, and domesticated by the Sith.
 They have the ability to become almost invisible, making them extremely dangerous to the unwary.

 Kell dragon

 Kell dragons are the slightly stockier relatives of the krayt dragon.
 While not heavily mentioned in the original Star Wars movies, they featured significantly in the first two installments of the Dark Forces series of games.
 Huge and powerful, they rival rancors in their ferocity and, as such, are favored by wealthy crime lords such as the Hutts.

 Krayt dragon

-Krayt dragons are massive, carnivorous, terrestrial reptiles native to the planet of Tatooine.
-Their digestive tract contains multiple chambers, in which mineral deposits may become gems known as 'Krayt Dragon Pearls', sold for high prices.
+Krayt dragons are big, carnivorous, terrestrial reptiles native to the planet of Tatooine.
+Their digestive tracts contain multiple chambers, in which mineral deposits may become gems known as 'Krayt Dragon Pearls', sold for high prices.
 Smuggler Hu Wanio became known as the "Kraytcutter" on Sullust from his specialty of dealing in Krayt dragon stomachs on the black market.
-The Krayt dragon had two known subspecies, the Canyon Krayt Dragon, and the Greater Krayt Dragon.
+The Krayt dragons have two known subspecies: